jiahao-yang/webpack-autojs-master/work/dianping-download-notes/docs/Design.md

 **Status**: ✅ Implemented and tested with successful image organization

 #### Step 7: Extract Note Content
 **Requirement**: Capture all the text of the note.
-We usually need to scroll down the screen to see all the text, depending on how long the note is.
-The note ends above the restaurant name.
+The note content has a fixed pattern: includes a hashtag "#尘世中的小吃货".
 **Implementation**:
 ```
 PSEUDO CODE:
 extractNoteContent():
   - Find all TextView elements
-  - Filter out UI elements (view counts, hashtags, etc.)
+  - Look for TextView containing "#尘世中的小吃货" hashtag
-  - Combine text content
+  - Extract the complete text from that TextView
-  - Handle scrolling if content is long
+  - No scrolling needed - all content is in one TextView
-  - Stop at restaurant name boundary
+  - No boundary checking needed - hashtag marks the content
 ```
+**Status**: ✅ Implemented with hashtag marker approach

 #### Step 8: Extract Restaurant Information
 **Requirement**: Capture the name of the restaurant.
 To do this, click the component with the restaurant name; it will show another page with the full name of the restaurant under "商户详情".